MRCIEU/PHESANT/README.md

 ## 1) Running a phenome scan

 A phenome scan is run using `WAS/phenomeScan.r`.
-This is basically ready to go - the only essential amendment you will need to make is the TRAIT_OF_INTEREST column in the variable information file (see below).
+This is ready to go.
+One amendment you may wish to make before running PHESANT is the TRAIT_OF_INTEREST column in the variable information file (see below).

 The PHESANT phenome scan processing pipeline is illustrated in the figure [here](biobank-PHESANT-figure.pdf), and described in detail in the paper above.